 Usually the incision is smaller than for open reduction if the twisted wire ends lay close to the olecranon tip.
 Sometimes for cosmetic reasons, it is best to resect the whole scar and use cosmetic wound closure.

-Make a small incision over the olecranon tip extract the two K-wires with pliers.
+Make a small incision over the olecranon tip and extract the two K-wires with pliers.

 Unwind or cut the twisted wire and pull it out of the bony track.